 - Fees: No balance transfer fees, foreign transaction fees, or annual fees.

-- The FBL take: While not one of the most well-known for it's balance transfer offers, this is still a solid card.
+- The FBL take: While not one of the most well-known for it's balance transfer offers, this is still a solid card and very highly rated if you're looking for something to use after your balance transfer term is over.

 - Fees: 3% balance transfer fees and no annual fee.

-- The FBL Take: 9 months isn't very long to pay off your balances, (which is why it's at the bottom of our list!) but this is a good card to use for a balance transfer, pay off, and then use for other purposes.
+- The FBL Take: This is a good card to use for a balance transfer, pay off, and then use for other purposes.
 It's unlimited 1.5% cash back on any purchase and I use it exclusively for traveling abroad as there are no foreign transaction fees.

 A refinance loan works for those with over $5,000 in debt, but with less than they would consider to be staggering.
 You apply for a loan (at a lower interest rate than offered on a credit card.)
 You apply, get approved, you get the funds and you pay off your credit cards with this money.
 Then, each month you pay the loan provider.